MTG/sens-sensor/README.md

 2. [Run SENS software on device](#run-sens-software-on-device)
 3. [Simulate SENS](#simulate-sens)

+You can find the trained models in *data/models*.

 ## Build SENS hardware and software
 SENS is implemented in a RaspberryPi model B 4GB RAM with 64-bit architecture operative system.
 The device has a microphone connected as well as a Mobile Network Hat with a SIM card.
 Additionally, three LED pins are connected and configured to signal the correct performance of the sensor.
 The ensembled components are placed inside an IP67 plastic case.